-The feature analysis tools from ArcGIS GeoAnalytics Server can be used in Map Viewer, in ArcGIS Pro, the ArcGIS API for Python, and via the ArcGIS REST API.
+The feature analysis tools from ArcGIS GeoAnalytics Server can be used in the portal map viewer, in ArcGIS Pro, the ArcGIS Python API, and via the ArcGIS REST API.
 As a portal member, you can access the tools using the steps below.

 For information on running the tools through the ArcGIS REST API, see the ArcGIS REST API documentation.
 To learn more about running the tools in ArcGIS Pro, see the ArcGIS Pro documentation.

-- Log in to the portal as a member with GeoAnalytics feature analysis privileges.
+- Log in to the portal as a member with spatial analysis privileges.

 - Click Analysis and choose GeoAnalytics Tools.

-If you do not see the Analysis button or the GeoAnalytics Tools tab in Map Viewer, contact your portal administrator.
+If you do not see the Analysis button or the GeoAnalytics Tools tab in the map viewer, contact your portal administrator.
 Your portal may not be configured with ArcGIS GeoAnalytics Server, or you may not have privileges to run the tools.
 If you do not have the permissions required for the tools, they will not be visible.

 Access the tools from the ArcGIS Python API